gullwing-io/bookworms/README.md

 ## Todo

-* Support for other browsers and tools for bookmarks
+* Support for other tools for bookmarks
-  * Safari
-  * Edge
-  * Firefox
-  * Brave
   * Notion
   * Google docs
 * Support multiple YMAL files and merging together